bemasc/svcb-testing-flag/draft-manuben-svcb-testing-flag.md

 _dns.dns.example.com.
 SVCB 1 . alpn=dot
 ~~~

 Clients following {{?RFC9461}} would retrieve this record, observe that DNS over TLS is available, and attempt to use it on TCP port 853.
 If the TLS session cannot be established for any reason, a compliant client will not fall back to plaintext DNS on UDP port 53, because the failure could indicate an active attack ({{?RFC9461, Section 8.2}}).
-This could be cause for concern, if the operator of "dns.example.com" does not have operational confidence in their DNS over TLS service.
+If the operator of "dns.example.com" does not have operational confidence in their DNS over TLS service, this failure mode could raise concerns about the potential consequences of offering this new service.

 To reduce the risk associated with this new service, the operator could instead use the new "testing" flag as follows: